sudhanshu-on/Project-Management-System/README.md

 **Last day of antarang, response for bts was not according to expectation, no worries, COMPSA secured 2nd rank overall **Done with half of the controllers
-**Done with all the routes and controllers and debugging is on **Tomorrow is my interview so no debugging for today, wish me luch
+**Done with all the routes and controllers and debugging is on **Tomorrow is my interview so no debugging for today, wish me luck **Done with testing of most of the routes, some are there with bugs will sort them tomorrow

 ### Installation